jbcolby0063/til/algorithms/sorting.md

 A. Merge Sort:
 - splits the array into halves, repeatedly calling itself until the array size is 1 or 2 (recursion).
 After this, return up the call stack and apply a “merge” algorithm, which is just reading through the two adjacent halves and selecting the next smallest element from each in order to create the new merged array.
 - [Merge Sort Visualization](https://www.youtube.com/watch?v=JSceec-wEyw)
 - average time complexity is O(NlogN) since the array is divided into logN levels and merge runs N times each level.
-The time complexity becomes O(N) when the array is already sorted and all we need to do is just use an in-place strategy since arr1[last] <= arr2[first] (no merge needed).
+The time complexity becomes O(N) when the array is already sorted and all we need to do is just use an in-place strategy since arr1[last] <= arr2[first] (no merge is needed).

 B. Quick Sort:
    - picks the first element in an unsorted array as a pivot and divides the given array based on the selected pivot